by Darla Noble

 Let the words of my mouth and the meditation of my heart be acceptable in your sight, the LORD, my rock, and my redeemer.

-• You can’t judge a book by its cover. • Beauty is more than skin-deep.
+You can’t judge a book by its cover.

 But there is one such saying you probably heard on more than one occasion that could not be farther from the truth.

-The saying, Sticks and stones may break my bones, but words can never hurt me, is a great, big, enormous life.
-Words do have the power to give life or to hurt and even destroy.
+The saying, Sticks and stones may break my bones, but words can never hurt me, is a great, big, stinking lie.

 Think twice before you speak, because your words and influence will plant the seed of either a life-giving inspiration or a discouraging wound in the mind of another.

-So, make sure your words not only edify others, but also glorify God.
+Make sure your words not only edify others, but also glorify God.
 Be mindful that your words reflect the love and grace Jesus offers you in abundance.